-‘We were in disbelief,’ parents of heatwave drown victim, 14, says
+‘We were in disbelief,’ parent of heatwave drowning victim, 14, says

-Lewis Agyei-Sekyireh: ‘We were in disbelief,’ says parents of heatwave drown victim, 14
+Lewis Agyei-Sekyireh: ‘We were in disbelief,’ says parent of heatwave drowning victim, 14

 ‘Lewis was a loving, kind-hearted person loved by everyone who came in contact with him’, his family said